Audience FAQs

 The mouth naturally contains hundreds of different bacterial species.
 Many of these bacteria are harmless and help maintain a balanced oral environment.
 Problems occur when harmful bacteria become dominant due to poor oral hygiene, smoking, certain health conditions, or other risk factors.

 One of the most important bacteria associated with periodontitis is Porphyromonas gingivalis.
 This bacterium is often considered a key periodontal pathogen because it can disrupt the body's normal immune response and promote chronic inflammation.
 It produces enzymes and toxins that contribute to tissue destruction and bone loss.
+Read also: periodontal disease and heart problems.

 Another significant bacterium is Tannerella forsythia, which is frequently found in deep periodontal pockets and is strongly associated with advanced gum disease.
 Treponema denticola, a highly mobile bacterium, is also linked to severe periodontal destruction.

 Together, Porphyromonas gingivalis, Tannerella forsythia, and Treponema denticola are commonly known as the red complex.
 This group of bacteria is strongly associated with advanced periodontitis and significant tissue damage.
+Learn more: periodontitis and headaches link.

 Another important periodontal pathogen is Aggregatibacter actinomycetemcomitans.
 This bacterium is particularly associated with aggressive forms of periodontitis and can produce toxins that damage gum tissue and interfere with the body's defense mechanisms.